F5Networks/f5-nfv-solutions/supported/README.md

 Visit the F5 VNFM product documentation for more details about:
 - Required <a href="https://clouddocs.f5.com/cloud/nfv/latest/setup.html#prerequisites" target="_blank">prerequesites</a>
 - OpenStack [system requirements](https://clouddocs.f5.com/cloud/nfv/latest/setup.html#private-cloud-environment-setup)
+- VNFM serial number (ric_vnfm_serial) received in an email upon purchase.

 The contents in this directory is fully spported by F5 Networks Support, and for assistance, you can [contact F5 Support](https://www.f5.com/company/contact/regional-offices#product-support) using your perferred methods.

 For plugin and blueprint details, consult the individual Readme files for each version.
-For F5 VNFM user documentation, consult the [F5 VNF Manager product document](https://clouddocs.f5.com/cloud/nfv/latest/).
+For complete product details, consult the [F5 VNF Manager product document](https://clouddocs.f5.com/cloud/nfv/latest/).